 This gift has nothing to do with the mind or intellect as far as the understanding is concerned.
 For it is simply the Spirit employing the vocal organs and other facilities of speech.

 Yes, man’s will and spirit are active and in perfect accord with God, who is the one directly speaking through the man by the Spirit; the miracle of utterance in unknown languages speaking spiritual mysteries unknown to the individual, which we cannot understand.
 See also (1 Cor.
 12:10; 14:13-33 Acts 19:6; Acts 2:1-21; 10:44-48; 19;1-7; Rom.
 8:26-27; 1 Cor.
 12:10).

 Gift #9.
 The Gift of Interpretation of Tongues.
 This gift is the only one that is dependent upon another, because it is useless unless there are tongues to interpret.

 It is the same in principle and operation as the tongues, only it is the interpretation of the tongues that are spoken as stated in 1 Cor.
 14:5, “I wish you could all speak in tongues, but even more I wish you could all prophesy.
 For prophecy is greater than speaking in tongues, unless someone interprets what you are saying so that the whole church will be strengthened.”

 As stated above, Paul’s instructions to the Church concerning the Gift of Interpretation was that of speaking in other tongues is not permitted in the public assembly when there is no interpreter.
+If you speak in other tongues as giving a prophecy in a gathering setting, be prepared to interpret it, if no one else gives an interpretation.
 Tongues with interpretation, is acceptable and is equal to prophecy.